Radio program/music director

 Do you think there will always be a place for terrestrial radio, or does it feel like it's something whose obituary is being written, like video rental stores or print newspapers?

-Asked by Steve over 9 years ago
+Asked by Steve almost 10 years ago

 Steve - I really think terrestrial radio will be around for a long long time to come!
 Thanks for the question!